The Art of Winning in Riichi Mahjong: Understanding and Calculating the Chances

 Yes, of course... if you played an infinite number of games.
 For league games, however, professional players only play 80 games a year.
 And even fewer for the lower leagues.

 Since just the people on the top of the ladder move on, you want to prioritize the chance for first place, all other things being equal.

-However, keep in mind a few tournaments don’t add that huge bonus to 1st place, and might adopt a +20 +10 -10 -20 point spread alone instead.
-In those cases, B suddenly becomes the strongest option.
+However, keep in mind that quite a few tournaments don’t add that huge bonus to 1st place, and might adopt a +20 +10 -10 -20 point spread alone instead.
+In those cases, choice B suddenly becomes the strongest option.

 Other Mahjong Winning Conditions (e.g. Online)

 How about Tenhou (the internet mahjong server) for example?
 Or MahjongSoul?

 Your best decision might change according to the point spread of the game you play.